jamiewvh/jamiewvh/README.md

 I'm currently learning intermediate Python and as much as I can about NLP principles.

-I'm looking for work in the data sector, particularly training positions.
+I'm looking for work in the tech sector, particularly training positions.

 There is not much here at the moment but I hope to add projects as I gain experience.